leo-mathurin/simple-password-cracker/README.md

 2. **Narrow down**: If you have information about the password (e.g., it's all numeric), use `--charset` to limit possibilities
 3. **Expand gradually**: Start with just lowercase, then add other character sets as needed
 4. **Be patient**: Brute forcing a password longer than 8 characters with multiple character sets can take a very long time
+5. **Use multithreading**: For faster cracking, use the `--threads` option to utilize multiple CPU cores (e.g., `--threads 4` for a quad-core CPU)

 For example, a brute force attack using all character sets (lowercase, uppercase, digits, special) for an 8-character password would need to try 6,634,204,312,890,625 combinations!

+## Performance Considerations

+The number of threads you should use depends on your system's CPU:

+- For optimal performance, set `--threads` equal to the number of physical CPU cores in your system
+- Using more threads than available cores may not provide additional speed benefits and could slow down your system
+- For long-running operations, multithreading can provide significant performance improvements:
+  - Single-threaded: baseline performance
+  - 2 threads: approximately 1.8-1.9x speedup
+  - 4 threads: approximately 3.5-3.8x speedup
+  - 8 threads: approximately 6.5-7.5x speedup (on an 8-core system)

 ## Project Structure